itsayushthada/FastAI2019/README.md

 # FastAI2019

-All the task has been done with the FastAI and Pytorch module.
+All the tasks have been done with the FastAI and Pytorch module.

 | DataSet       | Accuracy  | Model Name  |     Task       |
 | ------------- |:---------:|------------:|---------------:|